 - When the pressure releases from cooker add tempering into the rice.

 - Mix them gently and serve hot with crunchy papads.

 - If you do not have vengaya vadagam, you can add sauteed chopped shallots along with curry leaves to enhance the flavor.

 - I have used rice & lentil in the ratio of 3:1, if you like you can also try at 2:1 also.

-- If you can also add a handful of moringa (drumstick) leaves before adding salt.
+- You can also add a handful of moringa (drumstick) leaves before adding salt.